pierwill/OpenChicago/guide/punctuation.rst

      Mr. Smith; St. Paul; no. 1

-#. use no period after roman numerals, even if having the value of ordinals:

-     vol. iv; Louis XVI was on the throne.

 #.
 Do not put a period in titles or section titles.

 #.
 The period is always placed inside the quotation marks, and inside the parentheses when the matter enclosed is an independent sentence and forms no part of the preceding sentence; otherwise outside